onmyway133/awesome-swiftui/README.md

 - [Thinking in SwiftUI](https://www.objc.io/books/thinking-in-swiftui/) -  It is not a reference for SwiftUI’s platform-specific APIs, but rather a guide to honing your intuition about how SwiftUI works.
 - [SwiftUI by Tutorials](https://www.raywenderlich.com/books/swiftui-by-tutorials/v2.0) - Build fluid and engaging declarative UI for your apps with way less coding with SwiftUI!
 SwiftUI by Tutorials

+### Course

+- [SwiftUI for iOS 14](https://designcode.io/swiftui-ios14) - Build a multi-platform app from scratch using the new techniques in iOS 14.
+We'll use the Sidebar and Lazy Grids to make the layout adaptive for iOS, iPadOS, macOS Big Sur

 ### Learning